 Download the fact sheet:

-Parental leave and related entitlements form part of the National Employment Standards (NES).
-The NES apply to all employees covered by the national workplace relations system, regardless of any award, agreement or contract.
+Parental leave is part of the National Employment Standards (NES).
+The NES applies to all employees in the national workplace relations system, regardless of any award, agreement or contract.

 - unpaid special maternity leave